tladotco/engagement-team-handbook/_docs/what-we-do.md

 ### Ads

-We have built our own ad delivery network that allows us to partner up with clients and deliver more traffic to our main sites.
+We have built our own ad delivery network which allows us to partner up with clients and deliver more traffic to our main sites.
 The work we have done around this is entirely aimed at performance.
-We are scrape pages where ads are placed, calculate what products are being written about and precisely deliver a related ad.
-We use Microservices & CosmosDB to us to cache pages, and then deliver ads in under 100ms.
+We scrape pages where ads are placed, calculate what products are being written about and precisely deliver a related ad.
+We use Microservices & CosmosDB for us to cache pages, and then deliver quick, snap!

 ### Chat Bots